June 2025 litter

 When you take your puppy home, it is really important that you do a LOT of socializing and training starting literally on Day 1.
 There are many lists online of “Puppy Socialization Activities” – print a couple out, and make an effort to do all of them.

-For Luna, who was going to be entering the Show World at age 6 months, we had to get her used to loud noises, shouting kids, dogs barking, horns and bells, people in hats, people in wheelchairs, people touching her, carts rolling by, etc. In dog shows, dogs have to be friendly and confident, and able to keep their tails up all day long.
-So, starting the week we brought her home, we went on long walks all around the neighborhood.
+For Luna & Zoey, who would enter the Show World at age 6 months, we had to get them used to loud noises, shouting kids, dogs barking, horns and bells, people in hats, people in wheelchairs, people touching her, carts rolling by, etc. In dog shows, dogs have to be friendly and confident, and able to keep their tails up all day long.
+So, starting at 8 weeks, we went on long walks all around the neighborhood.
 We sat at parks and watched little kids playing soccer.
-(This was very scary for her at first, and she wasn’t too keen on it – but after about 2 weeks, she was completely used to it and it did not phase her.)
-I took her to Lowe’s 2-3 times a week and walked her around on a leash.
+(This was very scary for Luna at first, and she wasn’t too keen on it – but after about 2 weeks, she was completely used to it and it did not faze her.)
+I took them to Lowe’s 2-3 times a week and walked them around on a leash.
 We stopped at every person who was willing to pat her, and got her used to lots of touching.

-A trick I heard about that really helped: I carried dog treats with me everywhere, and I would give a treat to a stranger, so he/she could then give it to Luna.
-Luna loved that, and quickly associated greeting strangers with getting a treat and a pat on the head.
+A trick I heard about that really helped: I carried dog treats with me everywhere, and I would give a treat to a stranger, so he/she could then give it to the puppies.
+They loved that, and quickly associated greeting strangers with getting a treat and a pat on the head.

 Crate-training: